winesapOS/winesapOS/README.md

 ### FreeOffice

 FreeOffice is installed by the ``linux_stick`` Ansible role.
 It provides a complete office suite of tools that are very familiar to Microsoft Office users.

+### Dock

+Re-organize the applications on the dock to be more relevant.

+- "Add to Favorites"
+    - Google Chrome
+    - Lutris
+    - Settings
+- "Remove from Favorites"
+    - Firefox
+    - Rhythombox
+    - Thunderbird Mail

+Change the dock to be in a mac OS position of the bottom (instead of the left): `Settings > Appearance > Dock > Position on screen > Bottom`.

 ### Mac Boot